IntronicCNVs/Background-models/README.md

 enrichment_general.R

-Here the observed number of CNVs completely within introns (or all overlapping introns) is counted for the real CNV maps and the random maps.
+Here the observed number of intronic CNVs is counted for the real CNV maps and for the random maps.
 Then, the enrichment is calculated using the function in calculate_pvalue_randomizations.R

 enrichment_by_intron_size_or_age.R